TwilioDevEd/task-router-rails/README.md

 ## Local Development

-This project is built using [Ruby on Rails](http://rubyonrails.org/) Framework.
+This project is built using [Ruby on Rails](http://rubyonrails.org/) Framework for the backend and [NodeJS](https://nodejs.org/en/) to serve the frontend assets.

 1. First clone this repository and `cd` into it.